ME44312-Group2/Clustering/README.md

     -Throughout different months (DONE)
-    x-axis = 9 points for each month in dataset -Overall = using all data from Jan-Sep
+    x-axis = 9 points for each month in dataset -Overall = using all data from Oct 2020 - Sep 2021

     -Throughout different times in the day
-    x-axis = 24 points for each hour of the day -Overall = using all data from Jan-Sep (1 graph) -Monthly = month-by-month analysis (9 graphs)
+    x-axis = 24 points for each hour of the day -Overall = using all data from Jan-Sep (1 graph) -Monthly = month-by-month analysis (12 graphs)

-    -Throughout the week (overall and monthly breakdown) x-axis = 7 points for each day of the week -Overall = using all data from Jan-Sep (1 graph) -Monthly = month-by-month analysis (9 graphs)
+    -Throughout the week (overall and monthly breakdown) x-axis = 7 points for each day of the week -Overall = using all data from Jan-Sep (1 graph) -Monthly = month-by-month analysis (12 graphs)